Localisation (humanitarian practice): Nomenclature

 There is lack of consensus between humanitarian practitioners and scholars in defining localisation, with some believing that the definition should vary depending on the country and emergency.

 Most commonly, localisation is understood to mean the practice, in humanitarian aid, of giving donor funding to aid agencies that are geographically located close to an emergency.
 The practice also includes increasing the number of people from communities affected by emergencies in senior leadership roles at humanitarian aid organizations.

 Background

 Humanitarian aid agencies tend to employ European and North Americans into senior leadership roles and tend to hire staff from countries more commonly affected by crises into more junior, local roles, blocking local staff from senior leadership roles.
 This tendency prevents people from local communities from influencing decision making about emergency responses to disasters.

 Among humanitarian professionals, there is a widespread perception that increasing localisation will improve the quality of humanitarian aid.
 Despite the logic of such perceptions, there is a lack of evidence to support the hypothesis.
-The lack of evidence is a battier to increasing localiastion.
+The lack of evidence is a barrier to increasing localiastion.

 Barriers to localisation include the self-reservation incentives that international humanitarian aid agencies.